Words and interview by Farran Golding / Photography by Ben Colen

 In a short space of time you’ve gone from being an unknown skateboarder to being in a position where millions of people know who you are and have an opinion about what you do on a skateboard.
 Does that play on your mind?

 Yeah, I get weird about it sometimes.
 It’s crazy going to different places, going to Europe, and seeing people who know me.
-How the fuck do you know who I am?
-[Laughing].
-It’s fucking crazy, going from being myself, just skating and doing whatever, to… Whenever I go to a skatepark I feel like I’m being watched.
+Like, how the fuck do you know who I am? [laughs] It’s crazy, going from being myself, just skating and doing whatever, to… Whenever I go to a skatepark I feel like I’m being watched.
 It’s definitely different.

 I’d randomly see Sage [Elsesser] around.
 One time we were skating and he asked if I got shoes from anybody.
 I told him that I’m not sponsored or anything.
 He offered to get me hooked up from Converse, so I was getting Cons for a little bit, and then one morning he texted me asking if I wanted to start getting FA boards.